ofiwg/libfabric/man/fi_mr.3.md

   discover the appropriate device memory registration attributes, if applicable.

+  Similar to if FI_MR_LOCAL is unset, if FI_MR_HMEM is unset, applications may optionally pass in a valid desc parameter.
+If the desc parameter is NULL, any required local memory registration will be handled by the provider.

   If FI_MR_HMEM is set, but FI_MR_LOCAL is unset, only device buffers must be registered when used locally.
 In this case, the desc parameter passed into data transfer operations must either be valid or NULL.